kshitijreal/kshitijreal.github.io/_pages/about.md

 **Impact of In-Context Learning**

-Our experiments highlight the significant impact of in-context learning (ICL) on the performance of LLMs.
+The experiments highlight the significant impact of in-context learning (ICL) on the performance of LLMs.
 Providing a few examples as context can significantly enhance the models' ability to perform chemistry tasks.
 For instance, in the property prediction task, GPT-4 achieved an F1 score of 0.797 on the HIV dataset when provided with context, compared to 0.977 without context.

 The quality and quantity of ICL examples play a crucial role in improving performance.
 Using scaffold similarity to retrieve the most relevant examples often outperforms random sampling.
 Additionally, increasing the number of ICL examples generally leads to better results, as seen in the yield prediction task.